BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/scenarios/rise_of_angmar.md

 Whenever Arvedui suffers a Wound within 6" of Malbeth, he will ignore the Wound on a 3+ rather than a 5+.

-**PARTICIPANTS**

-**Good:** Arvedui, Last King of Arnor; Argadir, Captain of Arnor; Malbeth the Seer; 24 Warriors of Arnor; 1 Warrior of Arnor with banner; 12 Rangers of Arnor: 4 with spear, 8 with no additional wargear; 6 Knights of Arnor.

-**Evil:** Aldrac, Warlord of Carn Dum; Fraecht, Vassal of the Witch-king; Nazthak, Orc Captain; Captain of Carn Dum; 36 Warriors of Carn Dum: 18 with no additional equipment, 18 with spear; 13 Angmar Orc Warriors: 4 with shield, 4 with spear, 2 with two-handed weapon, 2 with Orc bow, 1 with banner.

 ![](../media/scenarios/rise_of_angmar/the_fall_of_arnor.jpg)

 ---

 ## THE FALL OF ARNOR

+**PARTICIPANTS**

+**Good:** Arvedui, Last King of Arnor; Malbeth the Seer; Argadir, Captain of Arnor; Aranarth, First Chieftain of the Dúnedain; Captain of Arnor; 24 Warriors of Arnor; 12 Rangers of Arnor; 6 Knights of Arnor.

+**Evil:** Nazthak, Orc Captain; The Shadow of Rhudaur; Shade; Angmar Orc Captain with shield; Angmar Orc Shaman; Barrow-wight; 3 Dead Marsh Spectres; 24 Angmar Orcs: 8 with shield, 8 with spear, 4 with Orc bow, 4 with two-handed weapon; 5 Werewolves; 2 Hill Trolls.

 **LAYOUT**